 As we’ve already mentioned, having a business card gives you the advantage of building business credit separate from your personal credit.
-Additional benefits of opening a business credit account include:
+Additional benefits of opening a business credit card with EIN only include:

 Keeping your business credit separate from your personal credit offers a higher level of security as long as you use your EIN number to apply for a business credit card.
 That way, if your business account is compromised, your personal accounts will still be protected.
 Record keeping also becomes much easier when your business expenses are clearly separated from your personal expenses.

 When you open a business credit account, you have the ability to apply for larger credit limits than personal accounts typically allow.
 You also have the opportunity to earn points and receive other business-specific benefits.

 How Do EIN and Social Security Numbers Differ?